Life in Storrington

 Later into the 20th Century the illustrator, Cecily Mary Barker, was attracted to Storrington for its close proximity to the Downs and thriving art community.
 Painting the landscape, insects and wild flowers, she is best known for her illustrations of the Flower Fairies and incredible accuracy and attention to detail in her work.

-Cultural activities today can be enjoyed when exploring the treasure troves of Petworth, the house and gardens at West Dean or the home of the infamous Bloomsbury group, Charleston, or a day in the stunning surroundings of Glyndebourne, finished with an evening of opera.
+Cultural activities today can be enjoyed when exploring the treasure troves of Petworth, the house and gardens at West Dean, the home of the infamous Bloomsbury group, Charleston, or a day in the stunning surroundings of Glyndebourne, finished with an evening of opera.

 Places of Interest